 5. Voigt Park Sprayground (Hollywood Park)

-Coming from San Antonio, expect about 18 min without traffic — Hollywood Park has enough nearby to make a half-day of it.
+Coming from San Antonio, expect about 18 min without traffic, and Hollywood Park has plenty nearby to make a half-day of it.

 Location: 700 El Portal Dr, Hollywood Park, TX 78232

-Good to know: toddler-friendly sprayground, two playground areas (different age groups), full-size pool with accessibility lift, clean bathrooms, shower facilities, adjacent splash pad.
+Good to know: clean bathrooms, shower facilities, adjacent splash pad.
 Closed Mondays (maintenance day)s.

 For weather closures, seasonal restrictions, or maintenance schedules, view the Voigt Park city page.